dishishshawn/Maze-Generator-Solver/README.md

 # Maze-Generator-Solver
-**Maze Generator and Solver**   A Python application using Tkinter to create and solve random mazes.
-Features include customizable maze size, real-time generation, and step-by-step visualization of the solution.
+**Maze Generator and Solver**

+Python application using Tkinter to create and solve random mazes.
+Features include customizable maze size, and I am planning on adding real-time generation and steps for solving.
 Built with threading for seamless performance and a GUI.

+It is a work in progress and simply practice with Python.
+I plan on doing this in C or Rust, to hopefully achieve results faster.